-Starting Saturday, July 29th we are studying the kata Meikyo (明鏡) for four weeks (with break on Aug 5).
-The name of the kata literally means “Polished Mirror” or “Bright Mirror,” prompting us to think about how our training is like the work of polishing something that ultimately reflects who we are.
-Meikyo was created by combining the three Rohai kata.
+We are now studying the kata Meikyo (明鏡) for four weeks.
+The name of the kata literally means “Polished Mirror” or “Bright Mirror,” which may prompt us to think about how our training is like the work of polishing something that ultimately reflects who we are and what we are capable of.
+Some research points to the idea that Meikyo was created by combining three older Rohai kata.
 Meikyo gives us the opportunity to refine three basic stances, kibadachi, zenkutsudachi and kokutsudachi, and to connect upper and lower body with a combination of basic and more advanced hand techniques.
-It also requires fine control of our center for mikazukigeri and a jump.
+It also requires fine control of our center for mikazukigeri and an interesting “triangular” jump.

 You can see a good example of Meikyo here.